Types of Electric Vehicles

 Plug-in hybrids (PHEVs) run on batteries and an electric drive train but also have the support of an internal combustion engine that may be used to recharge the vehicle’s battery and/or to replace the electric drive train when the battery is low and more power is required.
 Because PHEVs use electricity from the power grid, consumers save more money than they would with a traditional hybrid vehicle, although the potential fuel-economy offered by a plug-in hybrid depends on the length of the trip between recharges.
 If the distance traveled before recharging is always less than the vehicle’s range in electric-only mode, the car would never have to be refueled with conventional fuel.
 Autonomy can vary between 10 and 35 km in entirely electric mode.

-Extended-range hybrids run on an electric system, but are also equipped with an internal combustion motor that can recharge the battery when needed.
+Extended-range electric vehicles run on an electric system, but are also equipped with an internal combustion motor that can recharge the battery when needed.
 This engine can also take over or add power when the battery becomes weak.
 In general, since hybrid rechargeable vehicles can be charged by plugging into the public network, they are cheaper to run than traditional hybrid vehicles.

 Since these vehicles’ batteries are smaller than those of an entirely electric vehicle, charging time is less.
 These vehicles can be recharged every 3-7 hours at 240 volts but cannot use 400-volt rapid charging points.